boardfish/dissertation/contents/6-conclusion.md

 the application.
 Effectively, the impact of this dependency was almost zero during development.

 The implementation of Markdown was a difficult choice due to uncertainty over whether it is intuitive for users---suitability of this feature, and thus the correctness of this choice, would have to be determined through user testing.
+I predict that this may cause some difficulty, as some users may prefer more typical rich text formatting fields.
+The approach could have been improved by providing button controls to quickly apply formatting to selected text.
+Prioritising this change would have been justifiable, as it would have made the description field more intuitive for more of the project's potential user base.
+Comfort in using this field may have prompted an increase in quality of escape game listings on the site.

 Atomic Design [@atomicdesign] helped to guide the structure of the frontend code---it had particular strength in maintaining the sanctity of the single